-3.1 Articles of Incorporation of the Registrant, as amended 3.2 Bylaws of the Registrant, as amended 3.3 Amendment to Articles 5.1 Opinion of Richardson & Patel LLP 10.1 Form of Employment Agreement by and between the Registrant and Kevin R. Davidson dated October 4, 2006 10.2 Form of Employment Agreement by and between the Registrant and Gerald D. Rice dated October 18, 2006 10.3 Form of Employment Agreement by and between the Registrant and Chad A. Ruwe dated June 16, 2008 10.4 Form of Confidential Separation Agreement and Release by and between the Registrant and Lawrence W. Gadbaw dated August 13, 2008 10.5 Form of Nondisclosure and Noncompete Agreement by and between the Registrant and Lawrence W. Gadbaw dated October 18, 2006 10.6 Form of Stock Option Agreement by and between the Registrant and Kevin R. Davidson dated June 5, 2008
+3.1 Articles of Incorporation of the Registrant, as amended 3.2 Bylaws of the Registrant, as amended 5.2 by laws of the Registrant, as amenucu 3.3 Amendment to Articles 5.1 Opinion of Richardson & Patel LLP 0.1 10.1 Form of Employment Agreement by and between the Registrant and Kevin R. Davidson dated October 4, 2006 10.2 Form of Employment Agreement by and between the Registrant and Gerald D. Rice dated October 18, 2006 10.3 Form of Employment Agreement by and between the Registrant and Chad A. Ruwe dated June 16, 2008 10.4 Form of Confidential Separation Agreement and Release by and between the Registrant and Lawrence W. Gadbaw dated August 13, 2008 10.5 Form of Nondisclosure and Noncompete Agreement by and between the Registrant and Lawrence W. Gadbaw dated October 18, 2006 10.6 Form of Stock Option Agreement by and between the Registrant and Kevin R. Davidson dated June 5, 2008